Welcome to today’s peanut butter cookies recipe. This is a simple baking recipe, perfect for those who want to begin learning how to bake.

 If you have children, you can invite them to help you make these sweet treats too.
 We bet you’ll have a great time in the kitchen.

-And most importantly, we’re going to make these peanut butter cookies as healthy as possible.
-We are Healthy Kitchen 101 after all.
+Most importantly, we’re going to make these peanut butter cookies as healthy as possible.
+We are Healthy Recipes 101 after all.

 What Are Peanut Butter Cookies?